aeyobd/dwarfs/thesis/introduction.md

-## Dwarf galaxies today
+### Dwarf galaxies today

+With the help of *Gaia*, high resolution spectroscopy, high-quality photometry, and large aperture multi-object spectroscopic instruments, we can observe dwarf galaxies in unprecedented detail.
+Today, dwarf galaxies are used to search for dark matter cores (REFS), test our understanding of early nucleosynthesis (REFS), the details of galaxy formation (REFS), and ....

-### Exponential stellar density profiles
+## Stellar density profiles

+Given star counts for a local group dwarf, one of the main quantities of interest is the surface density profile.
+Long used to characterize and understand larger galaxies, these profiles can provide hints as to the formation of dwarf galaxies, determine the physical extent of the stellar component, and the total stellar mass.
+Previous works tend to focus on fitting 3 different surface brightness profiles: an Exponential, a Plummer, or a King profile.

+The exponential profile is perhaps the simplest, as a 1-parameter profile
+$$
+\Sigma_{\rm exp} = \Sigma_0\exp(-R / R_s)
+$$

 For a long time, exponential surface density profiles have been used as an description for spiral galaxies [REFS].

+@plummer1911 proposed a 1-parameter solution for a polytropic potential to fit globular cluster density profiles:

+$$
+\Sigma_{\rm Plummer} = \frac{M}{\pi R_h^2}\frac{1}{(1 + (R/R_h)^2)^2}
+$$

+The @king1962 profile, originating as an empirical fit to globular clusters, also sometimes reasonably fits dwarf galaxies.
+This density profile includes an additional parameter $R_t$, a truncation radius where the density sharply drops to 0.
+$$
+\Sigma_{\rm King} = \Sigma_0\left(\frac{1}{\sqrt{1 + (R/R_c)^2}} - \frac{1}{\sqrt{1+(R_t/R_c)^2}}\right)
+$$

+Finally, the Sérsic profile represents an extension of the exponential.
+Typically parameterized in terms of a half-light radius $R_h$, the density at half-light radius $\Sigma_h$ and a Sérsic index $n$, the profile's equation is
+$$
+\Sigma_{\rm Sérsic} = \Sigma_0 \exp\left[-b_n \,  \left((R/R_h)^{1/n} - 1\right)\right]
+$$
+where $b_n$ is a constant depending on $n$.
+Less commonly used in studies of dwarf galaxies, @munoz+2018 advocate for using the Sérsic profile since the added flexibility allows for more profiles to be fit.

+While there are not clear theoretical explanations why any profile is best, the Exponential stellar density profile is commonly assumed as a single parameter density profile which fits many dwarf galaxies well [e.g. @MV2020, @eskridge1988a, @hodge1991a, @hodge1991b, @IH1995, etc.] @faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disks, maintaining a similar light profile.
-Since @faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, many works have fitted an Exponential profile (@Eskridge 1988a,c; Hodge et al 1991a,b; @IH1995, ) in addition to Sérsic, King and various other profiles. @lelli+2014 (example of using exponential.)

-@wang+2019 for fornax, @mcconnachie+irwin2006 for Exp, Plummer, King in other galaxies.
+ in addition to Sérsic, King and other profiles. @lelli+2014 (example of using exponential.) @wang+2019 for fornax, @mcconnachie+irwin2006 for Exp, Plummer, King in other galaxies.

-However, even starting from @aparicio1997, some people have noted deviations from this simple empirical rule.
+However, an exponential profile was often noted to not fit every dwarf galaxy.
+Even starting from @aparicio1997, some people have noted deviations from this simple empirical rule.
 Additionally, @herrmann+hunter+elmegreen2013, @herrmann+hunter+elmegreen2016 note that at least in a photometric sample of more distant dwarf disky/Irr/blue compact dwarfs, that many dwarfs show deviations from exponential profiles.

 - @makarov+2012 isolated local volume dwarf galaxy with central deprivation compared to exponential, spheroidal
 - @martin+2016, exponential fits to many pandas dwarf galaxies
 - @moskowitz+walker2020, generalized plummer fits.

-### Hints of tides and disruptions

-### Kinematics and structure